mxc-foundation/developer-documentation/docs/whitepapers/mxprotocol.md

 </figure>

-[Figure 7](#fig7) shows the example of the transaction between MXProtocol data and blockchains like Ethereum.
+[Figure 7](#fig7) shows the example of the transaction between MXProtocol data and blockchains like Ethereum and DataHighway.

-MXProtocol feeds data to Ethereum smart contracts, and gets Ethereum payments as rewards.
+MXProtocol feeds data to Ethereum/DataHighway NFTs, and gets Ethereum/DHX payments as rewards.
 It only requires a simple protocol to trust that the data fetched from the MXProtocol data source is genuine and untampered.
-In addition to that, the rich data stream can also be used by external non-blockchain applications via Web APIs.
+In addition to that, the rich data stream can also be used by external non-blockchain applications via Web APIs after the NFT is purchased by the Web2 companies.

-Major block chains like Ethereum are short in data for smart contracts, and the data that is provided by external Oracles essentially may not be trustworthy.
+Major block chains like Ethereum and Polkadot are short in data for Dapps, and the data that is provided by external Oracles essentially may not be trustworthy.
 With the MXProtocol Inter-chain data market, the generation and flow of the data can be tracked and verified publicly on the chain.
-Hence, the security issue is solved internally with MXProtocol.
+Hence, the security issue of NFT real-world data is solved internally with MXProtocol.

-### 7.3 Polkadot and Aeternity
+### 7.3 Polkadot and Cosmos

 Polkadot is essentially a protocol that communicates between different networks.
 It solves consensus and transaction delivery between different chains.
+DataHighway is a project that built by ex-parity team as a DAO, featuring a parachain as a service, DataHighway will be the project that host all kinds of real-world data NFT transactions.

-Aeternity is created to be the interface between real world data and smart contracts.
-Instead of using Oracles that can cause a single point of failure, Aeternity’s design provides decen- tralized infrastructure for holding and transferring the data to smart contracts.
+Cosmos is created to be the interface between blockchains and smart contracts.
+Instead of using relay chains as shared security, Cosmos’s design provides IBC hub infrastructure for holding and transferring the interchain data to smart contracts.

-The MXProtocol Inter-chain data market uses the idea and mechanism developed by both Polkadot and Aeternity to deal with consensus, privacy, transaction delivery and security.
-A separate white paper will be released about this design.
+The MXProtocol Inter-chain data market uses the idea and mechanism developed by both Polkadot and DataHighway to deal with consensus, privacy, transaction delivery and security.
+A separate white paper in Datahighway.com is released to elaborate the design.

-## 8. Smart Bidding use cases
+## 8. Proof of Location

-### 8.1 Downlink resource auction
+### 8.1 Goals of design

-Downlink resource auctions occur when it is the only option for the Gateways to decide which sensor/end devices to communicate with.
-The Gateway usually has eight downlink channels, supporting more than 60,000 sensors that need to be acknowledged in sequence.
-Uplinks are free for the sensors since all the Gateways will pick up the packets and forward them within the same network, and the Anti-Collision Coordinator needs to pay the other network when collisions need to be avoided.
-The downlink resources need to be allocated to some sensors that need downlinks to execute the commands ([See Figure 8](#fig8)).
-Smart Bidding codes decide the willingness for the sensor/end devices to pay for the resources, and all the transactions are settled in MXC.

-Both the European and U.S. radio committees impose regulations on the spectrum access for LPWAN radios using 868/915Mhz bands.
-These regulations cover issues from maximum time on air to maximum duty cycle, which, in turn, introduces waiting times between two packets.
-For Gateways without Listen-Before-Talk Technology, this waiting time can range anywhere from a few milliseconds to minutes depending on the data rate and number of bytes being sent.
+Location is a very rare resources that needs to be calculated by radio signals.
+Right now there are 3 methods to calculate a location.
+First is GPS signals, which only works in outdoor, and easy to be tampered as the GPS radios can be emulated by some software to fake a location. second is IP address calculations, this is a database technology that relies on the accuracy of the data input about a certain IP address, and often a VPN service can get a new IP for you to fake a location.
+Thrid is bluetooth based location tracking, companies like Apple is using it as it is hard or nearly impossible to fake the bluetooth receiver that hold by general public, as they pass by the bluetooth tags and tells the network the exact location of the object in a decentralized way.

+MXProtocol designs the Proof of location to solve the problem that bluetooth often failed to solve-- distance.
+While Bluetooth only gets 100-200 meters, MXC miners can reach 1-40km to determine the location of the object in a decentralized way, as the miners are hold by different communities.

 <a name="fig8"></a>
 <figure>
   <img src="./images/fig8_LPWAN.png" alt="LPWAN" width="70%" />
 </figure>

-Currently, the downlink resource is distributed on a “first come first served” basis, which can lead to many potential problems for various devices.
-For example, if an electricity monitoring meter were to get downlink priority over a door lock, the door lock in turn doesn’t receive the confirmation to unlock the door.
-The MXProtocol Smart Bidding solves this problem as covered in the following two aspects:

-- Allocate the downlink resource within the same LPWAN using the Smart Bidding code snippet for the auction.
-- Enable different networks to trade for the downlink resources for the sensors/ end devices that are willing to pay.

-The snippet of code inside the sensors/end devices decides the market prices of the LPWAN.
-For a dense Gateway deployment like a city center, the prices can be lower due to the abundant resources of the downlink channels available.
-While in the mountains or suburban areas, few sensors would compete for the downlink resources and thus the prices will rise.
-The sensors will bid according to the MTBF, downlink numbers and the density of the network.

-The auction method and logic behind the bidding can be programmed by the owner of the sensor.
-It is expected that AI-driven algorithms will later be introduced to offer smarter bidding strategy for the sensors and end devices.
+As we can see in [Figure 8](#fig8) shows how a sensor NFT's Proof of Location works, firstly the sensor send data that can be picked up by the miners as usual, each data will be timestamped in the miner with precise time of arrival, this feature is done by the hardware chip inside the M2Pro miners, the thrid party miners won't be able to provide this service due to the hardware limit.

+Then the MXC controller needs to rule out the tampered location of miners or inaccurate ones with bias and peer Proof of Location data, if the miner is not physically located there or always change the location, the Proof of Location can easily exclude these data.
+A location of Time Difference of Arrival (TDOA) needs at leas 3 miners with valid location to calculate, the more miners the more accuate the location can be.

+All the miners that can provide Proof of Locations will be able to validate more MXC results than the third party miners.

-### 8.2 Network coverage market
+### 8.2 Design and implementation

-It is expected that the supply of downlink resources will gradually increase with the demand of the sensors/end devices.
-The bidders will pay for the high prices for the lower Gateway density, which gives SMEs and MNCs incentives to expand the network coverage to get more MXC coin rewards.

-Figure 6 illustrates the market placed by Smart Bidding codes.
-The prices are lower at the dense deployment where the two LPWAN coverages overlap, and higher where there is only one LPWAN coverage.

-Some sensors travel around the city.
-Their code specifies the maximum amount of coins that it would like to pay for a single downlink.
-However, they have been to the places where no LPWAN coverage is available.
-Once they are back to the network, they put the last off-chain bid to the chain, and notify the whole network that they are willing to pay a pre-determined price from the Smart Bidding code.

-The prices and the amount of off-chain bids will surely motivate companies and individuals to deploy the LPWAN Gateway to the field, thus expanding the network coverage for the chain.
-MXProtocol shifts control from telecommunication conglomerates to companies and individuals by allowing them to deploy their own LPWAN.
+It is expected that miners need to equip with Semtech SX1303 chips or the ones that has accurate timestamp functions in order to provide the location services.

+The bias and credibility of the location data feed is aldo dependent on the Meta-XP and Miner health of the miner, as the location data  are mostly self-reporting and peer verified by the Proof of Location networks that built by community.

-### 8.3 Service market
+### 8.3 MXC Controller

 There are lists of services that LPWAN can provide to the sensors/end devices.
 For example, an Over-the-air firmware update should be multi-casted to the